Population synthesis of double neutron stars: Description of the Model

 \subsubsection{Evolution of the orbit}

-Some of the binaries are tight enough to be strongly influenced by gravitational waves emission.
-We calculate the orbit evolution due to emission of gravitational waves in first Post-Newtonian approximation.
+When both pulsars are formed and there is no more mass exchange between the two neutron stars, the only change in the orbit can be attributed to the emission of gravitational waves.
+This effect is very weak in general, but the tight binaries will be strongly influenced by the emission of the gravitational waves.
+We calculate the corresponding evolution of the orbit in the first post-Newtonian approximation.
 The time derivatives of the eccentricity and the semi-major axis are \citep{PhysRev.136.B1224}:

-Orbit evolution is taken into account for the entire time the binary is evolved, namely for $10\;{\rm Gyr}$ or until coalescence.
-The pulsars can be radio loud until the moment when the semi-major axis of system is smaller than the sum of light cylinder radii:
+The evolution of the orbit is taken into account for the entire evolution of the binary, which is until they coalesce, unless it takes more than $10\;{\rm Gyr}$.

+The pulsars can be radio loud (see \ref{radiolum}) until the magnetospheres join.
+This is when the semi-major axis of the system is smaller than the sum of light cylinder radii:

-where $a$ is the semi-major axis, $c$ is the speed of light, $\Omega_1$ and $\Omega_2$ are angular velocities of first and second pulsar respectively.
-The contact of magneto-spheres in practice does always happen in the same numerical step as the coalescence.
+where $a$ is the semi-major axis, $c$ is the speed of light, $\Omega_1$ and $\Omega_2$ are angular velocities of the first and second pulsar respectively.
+The magnetospheres touch in practice always at the same numerical step as the coalescence of the pulsars.
+This means that they can be radio loud until the very end.